 The Australian Parliament’s international program focuses on strengthening engagement and cooperation between parliaments internationally, with an emphasis on parliamentary relations with countries in the Asia-Pacific region.

-The program’s activities and projects in 2019–20 were coordinated by the International and Parliamentary Relations Office (IPRO) and the Parliamentary Skills Centre (PSC), with input from all four parliamentary departments.
+The program’s activities and projects are coordinated by the International and Parliamentary Relations Office (IPRO) and the Parliamentary Skills Centre (PSC).
 IPRO manages incoming and outgoing delegation programs, membership of inter-parliamentary organisations, and the international interests and travel of senators and members.
-The PSC is responsible for all parliamentary strengthening and capacity building programs of the Australian Parliament, including study programs for visiting parliamentarians and staff of other parliaments.
+The PSC is responsible for parliamentary strengthening and capacity building programs of the Australian Parliament, including study programs for visiting parliamentarians and staff of other parliaments.

 IPRO and PSC are administered by the Department of the House of Representatives, and IPRO is funded jointly by the Department of the Senate and the Department of the House of Representatives.
 The Senate Department supports the program by providing secretariat support to various outgoing delegations, responding to requests for information, and providing presenters and support to incoming delegation visits.

 In this reporting period, the Department of the Senate continued to provide secretariat support to the Australian Delegation to the Inter-Parliamentary Union (IPU), including during the 144th IPU Assembly held in Nusa Dua, Indonesia.
 The Department usually provides delegation secretaries to support other parliamentary delegations each year, however in this reporting period such travel was curtailed by the pandemic.

 A detailed description of the work of IPRO and PSC is provided in the annual report of the Department of the House of Representatives.